johnneijzen/John-Computer-Craft-Program-2018/README.md

 pastebin get GgTJ0v0L JohnDownloader

-then run JohnDownloader this will auto start JohnPrograms aka GUI to show list of programs
+then run JohnDownloader this will auto start JohnPrograms and show a GUI to  list the programs

 Ideas To Compact code
 In Place using RSorLS maybe just use wideCount % 2 == 0 if is even